simul/simul.github.io/classes/env/skykeyframer.md

 Properties of a Sky Keyframe
 -------------------------

-For a complete list of a sky keyframe's properties, see <a href="../../ref/simul/sky/skykeyframe">SkyKeyframe</a>.
+For a complete list of a sky keyframe's properties, see [simul::sky::SkyKeyframe](/ref/simul/sky/skykeyframe) .

 <table>
 <tr><td>float daytime</td><td>The time this keyframe represents, in a floating-point number of days from the starting midnight of the sequence.
 If simul::sky::SkyKeyframer::SetLinkKeyframeTimeAndDaytime is true, this is the same as the keyframe's time value.</td>